radiomuseum/cohiradia-website/src/Berlin2025_en.md

 ---
-title: COHIRADIA in der Langen Nacht der Museen' in Berlin am 30.08.2025
+title: COHIRADIA in the 'Langen Nacht der Museen' in Berlin, 30-08-2025
 ---

 ### COHIRADIA in 'Lange Nacht der Museen' in Berlin on 30-08-2025